Going from 3 to 6 cats at one time was one of the best decisions we ever made. Violet, Jake, and Elwood have brought much joy to our lives.

 I didn’t want to advertise for the remaining 2 kittens for free as I feared they would not end up in a good home (free kittens aren’t free to care for).
 In reading up online about how to find homes for cats, I was horrified to learn that sometimes people take cats for research, fighting, or bait.

-Meanwhile, no one was stepping up to adopt the 2 orange kittens and I was staring to get attached.
+Meanwhile, no one was stepping up to adopt the 2 orange kittens and I was starting to get attached.
 I spent time with them and Violet every day to continue their socialization.

 Are you crazy?
 That’s too many cats.